 So, VR takes you into a whole new world.
 AR adds digital elements to your current one.
 What does MR do, then?
 The name speaks for itself, as Mixed Reality is the merge between Virtual Reality and Augmented Reality.
-It allows physical and digital objects to coexist and interact in real-time.
+It allows physical and digital objects to coexist and interact in real time.
 Basically, you can have one foot in the imaginary world, while the other one stays grounded in the real one.

 We also have some projects MR based.
 Stay tuned, we might share impressive things soon.

-I’ll continue using the Dexter’s Laboratory example.
+I’ll continue using Dexter’s Laboratory example.
 Picture your room.
 With an MR headset, you can blend the laboratory among the physical objects in your room.
 You can even hide the laboratory behind your bookshelf too, just like Dexter.

-Okay, now that we’ve settled what VR, AR, and MR stand for, let’s go further and learn more about XR.
+Okay, now that we’ve settled on what VR, AR, and MR stand for, let’s go further and learn more about XR.

 Also known as XR, this one can be described as “A bucket for all the realities”, according to Jim Malcom, the general manager for HumanEyes, an expert in 3D, computer vision, and image processing.
 You can consider XR as an umbrella term for everything we’ve covered up until now.
 In this article on the subject, Wired says we should be prepared to see this subject get more and more popular.
 As this area develops more and more, I’m waiting to see when we’ll be able to make objects from our reality do unexpected things — like making turtles fly around us.

 My goal was to define each reality in such a way that their differences become obvious.
-As Cartoon Network’s cartoons were among my favourites when I was 5, using them as examples came naturally.
-If you want to dig deeper in the VR, AR, MR, and XR, I shared some useful videos and articles below.
+As Cartoon Network’s cartoons were among my favorites when I was 5, using them as examples came naturally.
+If you want to dig deeper in VR, AR, MR, and XR, I shared some useful videos and articles below.

-Mashable has a 2-minute video which tackles the basic concepts of VR.
+Mashable has a 2-minute video that tackles the basic concepts of VR.
 In this WIRED video, we have an engineer explaining VR to a child, a pre-teen, a college student, a grad student, and an expert, adjusting the level of complexity as needed.
 Jak Wilmot shares in this TED Talk how wearing a VR headset for more than 168 hours feels like.
 Check out this amazing VR theme park.
-Or, enjoy these kitties from a cafe in Moscow, shot for VR experience.
+Or, enjoy these kitties from a cafe in Moscow, shot for a VR experience.

 On AR, check out Mashable’s short, explanatory video.
 If you want to try some AR apps, here’s a selection of 10 pretty cool ones.
 Or, you can open your Instagram and play with one of these filters.
 If you’re wondering how far AR can go, the guys from Unveiled tried answering this question here.
 Adobe made this video showing how artists can implement AR into their work.
 And, since I am a sucker for TED Talks, I’ll leave you with Aya Sadder’s talk on how AR can make our days longer.

 When it comes to MR, check out Microsoft’s presentation for HoloLens 2.
 And, this is HoloLens 2 in action.
 Here is a 1-minute video on how the physical and virtual worlds can be mixed.
-If you are still wondering what are the differences between VR, AR and MR, Forbes has an on point article on this matter.
+If you are still wondering what are the differences between VR, AR, and MR, Forbes has an on-point article on this matter.
 The guys from RubyGarage went further on with defining these 3 areas here.
-In this TED ED, Beerend Hierck explains how MR could benefit med students.
+In this TED-ED, Beerend Hierck explains how MR could benefit med students.